MerijnvanEijk/venus-os_dbus-mqtt-grid/README.md

 It also supports the Tasmota-SmartMeter format.

+Why I forked it and updated it: It now also supports default DSMR-Reader split topic MQTT output.
+I did not want a seperate process on a different client parsing the DSMR-Reader output and sorting it into a JSON configuration.
+I'd prefer a more direct on Venus-OS operated mode.
+This is why I made a few changes.
+I didn't prefer to enable more mqtt topics from DSMR-reader, and changing all the integration from DSMR-Reader to different set of topics was not desired.
+For more information see the Config and DSMR section below.

 ### Config

 Copy or rename the `config.sample.ini` to `config.ini` in the `dbus-mqtt-grid` folder and change it as you need it.

+To switch betweeen JSON/Tasmota mode and DSMR the config can be modified by a mode entry:
+Default is: `mode = json`
+Alternative DSMR-Reader mode is `mode = json`

 ### JSON structure